margaux-go/green_cities_now_berlin/README.md

 The data used in this project to train the classification model consists of several datasets from the Berlin Open Data Portal that were merged at building block scale.

-link to raw data files can be found here:
+Link to raw data files can be found here:
 - GOOGLE CLOUD FOLDER LINK

 The merged datasets included the following (Originally published in German):